This is a Nederlog of

 the enormous dangers of surveillance (by secret services and

-by many rich commercial entities) since June 10, 2013, and I probably will
+by many rich commercial entities) since June 10, 2013, and I will

-I have several problems with the company that is
+On the moment I have problems with the company that is

 are five crisis files that are all well worth reading:

 items 1 - 5 are today's selections from the 35 sites that I look at

 every morning.
 The indented text under each link is quoted from the

 link that starts the item.
 Unindented text is by me:

 Chris Hedges on Truthdig.
 It starts as follows: